usethesource/rascal-website/courses/Bibliography/Bibliography.md

 * 🎓Tim Soethout, Banking on Domain Knowledge for Faster Transactions --- Leveraging Models to Avoid Coordination, (2022) TU Eindhoven.
    > This thesis applies Rascal for Model Driven Engineering.
 Detailed communication protocols are generated from high-level specification.
    > The code that is generated implements algorithms that use domain knowledge to avoid locking in distributed communication systems.
+* Mathijs T. W. Schuts, Rodin T. A. Aarssen, Paul M. Tielemans, and Jurgen J. Vinju.
+Large-scale semi-automated migration of legacy C/C++ test code.
+(2022).
+Software: Practise & Experience
+   > In this paper the engineers at Philips Healthcare used Rascal to automatically refactor a large body of C++ test code to a more modern test harnass by Google.
+   > This work is based on the clair front-end for C++ parsing from Rascal based on the Eclipse CDT.
+* Jouke Stoel, Tijs van der Storm and Jurgen J. Vinju.
+Modeling with Mocking, 14th IEEE Conference on Software Testing, Verification and Validation
+   > The Rebel2 language is implemented in Rascal; it is a contract-based event-sourcing language based on communicating state machines, with
+   > mappings to SMT solvers for simulation and verifation purposes.
+We use meta-programming to filter the specifications towards
+   > configurations with state spaces that are still practical.
+A collaboration with ING.
+* Tim Soethout, Tijs van der Storm, Jurgen J. Vinju.
+Contract-Based Return-Value Commutativity: Safely exploiting contract-based commutativity for faster serializable transactions.
+(2021).
+AGERE 2021.
+   > This is about one of the code generator backends for Rebel2 (see above).
+By re-defining the concept of serializability in terms of equal data-dependent post-conditions of a transaction, the communication protocol we generate can be shown to have strong isolation properties.
+This is a collaboration with ING.
+* Tim Soethout, Jurgen J. Vinju and Tijs van der Storm.
+Path-Sensitive Atomic Commit - Local Coordination Avoidance for Distributed Transactions.
+(2021) &lt;Programming&gt; Journal
+   > This is about an advanced communication protocol that is generated for Rebel2 (see above), the protocol uses domain knowledge specified in Rebel to
+   > avoid unnecessary blocking synchronization with a big benefit for throughput in situations with high congestion.
+This is a collaboration with ING.

 ### 2010's

+* Tim Soethout, Jurgen J. Vinju and Tijs van der Storm.
+Static Local Coordination Avoidance for Distributed Objects.
+(2019) SPLASH AGERE.
+   > This is an optimized (statically detected) version of the above PSAC protocol, where we use Rascal to generate communication protocols that
+   > do not need *any* synchronization to achieve isolation guarantees (serializability).
+* Lina Ochoa, Thomas Degueule and Jurgen J. Vinju.
+An Empirical Evaluation of OSGi Dependencies Best Practices in the Eclipse IDE (2018) IEEE International Conference on Mining Software Repositories (MSR)
+   > An ecosystem-level analysis of actual dependency management practises in code and meta-data.
+* Davy Landman, Alexander Serebrenik and Jurgen J. Vinju.
+Challenges for Static Analysis of Java Reflection – Literature Review and Empirical Study.
+(2017)..
+IEEE/ACM International Conference on Software Engineering ICSE 2017.
+ACM SIGSOFT Distinguished Paper Award.
+   > In this paper we used Rascal to dig deep into client code of the Java reflection API.
+   > We analyze the corpus for typical usage patterns in annotated syntax trees and also patterns that
+   > can be associated with the limits of static analysis tools.
+A typical application of the M3
+   > intermediate fact representation model.
 * 🎓 Davy Landman, Reverse Engineering Source Code.
 (2017) Universiteit van Amsterdam.
    > We explore the limits of what can be learned purely from source code analysis.
    > In this thesis Rascal is used for both shallow and deep code analysis (metrics and static analysis of reflective code).
 By mining large open-source
    > software repositories, we discover that the cyclomatic complexity metric can _not be shown to correlate_ with source lines of code,
    > and also we discover the destructive impact of reflection on the accuracy of static analysis tools, and what to do about that.
+* Davy Landman, Alexander Serebrenik, Eric Bouwers and Jurgen J. Vinju.
+Empirical analysis of the relationship between CC and SLOC in a large corpus of Java methods and C functions.
+(2016) Journal of Software: Evolution and Process.
+   > Trying extremely hard to corroborate the reports on Pearson correlation between Cyclomatic Complexity and Source Lines of Code in C functions and Java methods, we have to conclude that on a large and unbiased corpus there is only low correlation.
+Higher correlations reported in literature can be explained by data transformation techniques (log transform) and aggregation methods (addition over code modules). **SLOC DOES NOT CORRELATE LINEARLY TO CC ACCORDING TO OUR RESULTS**

 ### 2000's